Amet13/ODYSSEY/README.md

 - Fill in your name and phone
 - Fill in your email credentials
 - Click **Test Email**
-- Tune advanced settings (optional)
+- Configure your preferences and test email connection

 ![](Documentation/Images/settings.png)